mechatroner/vscode_rainbow_csv/README.md

 #### Customizing file extension - separator association
 If you often work with spreadsheet files with one specific extension, you can associate that extension with one of the supported separators.
-For example to associate ".dat" extension with pipe-separated files and ".csv" with semicolon-separated files add the folowing lines to your VS Code config:
+For example to associate ".dat" extension with pipe-separated files and ".csv" with semicolon-separated files add the following lines to your VS Code config:

 ```
 "files.associations": {